evandrojr/legendario/README.md

 for example.

-Default languages are: eng por spa ger on this sequence of priority
+Default languages are: eng por spa ger on this sequence of priority.
+[Sub language ISO 639-2](https://www.loc.gov/standards/iso639-2/php/code_list.php) code like fre or eng.

 Edit your rc.local file to start legendario after boot